UC Santa Cruz Banana Slugs: Mascot

 The June 16, 1986, issue of People magazine featured a full-page spread dedicated to the selection of the Banana Slug as the official mascot of UCSC.
 In February 2008, ESPN Sports Travel named the UCSC Banana Slugs as one of the ten best nicknames in college basketball.

 The "Fiat Slug" logo prominently featured on campus is a trademark of UCSC owned by the Regents.
-It was developed by Bernt Wahl and two other students during the mascot controversy, who later incorporated as "Oxford West" and licensed their design from the Regents to produce clothing inspired by the university.
+It was developed by students, artist Marc Ratner, with input by Pete Blackshaw, and Bob Byington in 1986, who later incorporated as "Oxford West" and licensed their design from the Regents to produce clothing inspired by the university.
 The slug also is featured along with the school's logo on Vincent Vega's T-shirt in the 1994 film Pulp Fiction.